Filip Hronek: Saginaw Spirit and Detroit Red Wings

+Vancouver Canucks

-On 3 September 2021, Hronek signed a three-year, $13.2 million contract with the Red Wings.
-On 1 March 2023, Hronek was traded to the Vancouver Canucks, along with a fourth-round pick in the 2023 NHL Entry Draft in exchange for a first-round and second-round pick in the 2023 NHL Entry Draft.
+On 1 March 2023, Hronek was traded to the Vancouver Canucks, along with a fourth-round pick in the 2023 NHL entry draft, in exchange for a first-round and second-round pick in the 2023 NHL entry draft.
 Prior to being traded, Hronek appeared in 60 games with the Red Wings during the 2022–23 season, where he recorded nine goals, 29 assists, four power play goals, 16 power play points, 122 shots and 21:32 average time on ice.

+In his first full season with the Canucks, Hronek and his defensive partner Quinn Hughes played important roles in helping the team find early success.
+On 15 November, Hronek recorded his first goal with the team and tied the franchise record for longest point streak by a Canuck defenceman.
+At the time, he had accumulated one goal and 13 assists for 14 points.
+By the end of November, Hronek and Hughes led all league defencemen pairs with 59 combined points.
+Hronek continued to set new Canucks records as he became the fifth fastest player in Canucks history to record 30 assists since being acquired via a trade.

+On 18 June 2024, Canucks General Manager Patrik Allvin announced that Hronek had signed an eight-year, $58 million contract extension to remain with the team through 2032.

 International play

-Hronek captained Czech Republic at the 2017 World Junior Ice Hockey Championships, where he was the team's leading defenceman with two goals and two assists in five games.
+Hronek captained Czech Republic junior team at the 2017 World Junior Championships, where he was the team's leading defenceman with two goals and two assists in five games.

-Hronek also represented the Czech Republic at the 2018 and 2019 World Hockey Championships.
-At the 2019 World Championships, Hronek led the tournament in points for a defenceman, was selected for the tournament All-Star Team, and was awarded Best Defenceman.
+Hronek also represented the Czech Republic senior team in four World Championships.
+At the 2019 World Championship, Hronek led the tournament in points for a defenceman, was selected for the tournament All-Star Team, and was named the Best Defenceman.